ryan-rashidian/qemy/README.md

 qemy> bulk_refresh
 ```

-This will download and unzip ~18GB of SEC filing data onto your machine, rather than sending multiple small requests to the SEC servers (which can be done with the -r --request flag in the CLI).
-This is recommended, since qemy has only basic safe-guards to stop users from potentially being blocked by EDGAR API for abusing requests (it is also much faster for loading times).
+This will download and unzip ~18GB of SEC filing data into the project root.

 - Bulk data is updated by the SEC on a daily basis. bulk_refresh command can be used to re-download, and replace all previous data from within the CLI.